Tahnthawan M Coffin, Director E-mail

 Lauren lives in Brunswick with her husband and their four children.
 In her spare time, Lauren loves coaching youth soccer, volunteering in her children’s classrooms, and spending as much time outdoors as possible.

 Denise Perry, Teacher

 Denise believes wholeheartedly in the benefits of sensory exploration for young children, and effortlessly weaves these experiences into her teaching each school day.
-Denise loves to sing, and has a unique gift for framing feelings, tasks, or situations into memorable and catchy songs for children.
+Incorporating music and song has always been at the heart of Denise’s teaching, and she brings with her a unique gift for framing feelings, tasks, or situations into memorable and catchy songs for children.
 With over 28 years of teaching in early childhood education and a deep connection to HCNS and the Harpswell community, Denise shares with classes an innate appreciation of the natural world.
-Children are drawn to Denise’s love of creative play, sensory-rich learning, and use of song in her teaching and routines.
+Children are drawn to Denise’s love of creative play, sensory-rich learning, and melodic approach to teaching and routines.